Ventilator Shortages Loom As States Ponder Rules For Rationing

 "Having time to prepare is incredibly important," Koch says.
 "Not just for the institutions and the providers, but also for the public. ...
 Because without the trust of the public in how these things are being done, and without transparency, there's going to be even more pushback and potentially more liability."

-But Vicki Sakata, an emergency physician in Tacoma who's been deeply involved in the development of Washington State's crisis standard of care policy, says states should do everything they can to avoid crossing that line.
+But Dr. Vicki Sakata, an emergency physician in Tacoma who's been deeply involved in the development of Washington State's crisis standard of care policy, says states should do everything they can to avoid crossing that line.

 "It's absolutely the last thing we want to do," Sakata says.
 To her, a big reason to plan crisis standards of care is to figure out how to avoid letting things get to that point.
 But once things do, she says invoking a clear rationing policy will help.